 Among other factors, the recommended amount of water you drink depends on the climate (i.e. the temperature outside) and your level of activity.
 Generally speaking, women should consume 90 ounces of fluids per day and men should consume 125 ounces per day.

-Alcohol is considered a diuretic, which means it causes your body to produce an increased amount of urine.
+As previously noted alcohol is a diuretic.
+That means it causes your body to produce an increased amount of urine.
 We usually associate the frequent need to use the bathroom as the sign of healthy kidneys or a problem with the prostate.

 Does Alcohol Make You More Prone to Sunburn?

 Sunburn is a common concern among beachgoers and green thumbs alike.
-While drinking and driving a lawn mower most likely won’t land you a DUI, it will make your more prone to sunburn.
+While drinking and driving a lawnmower most likely won’t land you a DUI, it will make you more prone to sunburn.

 In the eyes of a beer fan, there’s nothing more refreshing than a cold beer after cutting the grass.
 That leads us to wonder: “Why does alcohol cause you to sunburn easier?”